chlc3d/natural-number-calculation-engine/nnp_compiler/README.md

 Example:

-## Comments

-NN++ provides a comment functionality for documenting code.
-If you use a pound sign (#), everything after it on that line will be ignored by the compiler

-Example

-	#Read the next 6 characters of input,
-	#then go to the trap address
-	idx: 5

-	loopstart: READ
-	0

-	#Decrement index and trap if it hits -1
-	COPY
-	idx
-	decr_pos

-	DECR
-	decr_pos:0

-	COPY
-	decr_pos
-	idx

-	#If we didn't trap, start the loop over.
-	GOTO
-	loopstart

 ## Code Sections

 You can put curly braces ("{" and "}") around any number of cell-descriptors.
 These define those cell-descriptions as a *code section*.
 Code sections cannot be nested.